Weather by the Numbers

 Kristine C. Harper is Kristine C. Harper is Associate Professor of History at The Florida State University in Tallahassee.
 In 2007-2008, she was a Fellow at the Tanner Humanities Center at the University of Utah and a National Endowment for the Humanities Fellow.

 "Between 1945 and 1965, digital computers revolutionized weather forecasting, transforming an intuitive art into the first computational science.
-Deeply researched and beautifully written, Weather by the Numbers delivers the definitive account of this exceedingly important story, filled with complex, well-drawn characters, political maneuvers, risky physics, and creaky new technology."
+Deeply researched and beautifully written, Weather by the Numbers delivers the definitive account of this exceedingly important story, filled with complex, well-drawn characters, political maneuver, risky physics, and creaky new technology.”--Paul N. Edwards, School of Information, University of Michigan"—

 Winner, History Category, 2008 ASLI's Choice Award given by the Atmospheric Science Librarians International.